 Instead of being in any way conclusive, Horkheimer and Adorno’s critique of the Enlightenment via Sade falls into the sort of error that I try to bring out in my criticism of Jameson’s handling of Warhol in his treatment of postmodernism.
 There I argue that Jameson failed to appreciate how certain features of Warhol’s art reflect a perverse, counterdependent stance that made Warhol quite distinct from the orientation of other artists Jameson discussed, particularly van Gogh and Munch.
 There I found it remarkable that, although Jameson had directed our attention to this perversity, he was unable to identify it as such.
 If he had done so, the fact that perversity specifically reflects a rigid, desperate way of handling despair over object relations might have led him to remain less “on the surface” of his discussion of some trends in postmodernism.
 The qualitative distinction between postmodernism’s indiscriminate antihierarchical disposition and Warhol’s corrosive attack on humane sentiment would have become apparent.

 Adorno’s subsequent writings illuminate this underweighting.
 In his essay of 1955, “Sociology and Psychology,” a critique of Talcott Parsons’ program for a psychoanalytically-informed sociology serves as a platform for Adorno to describe the dialectical interplay and interpenetration of both domains.
 The essay stands as a remarkable effort to protect the conceptual specificities of sociology and psychology while simultaneously discussing their codetermination, not only in a causal sense, but also their internal character.
-But in registering the overwhelming force of social institutions, Adorno tended to think of psychological forms as the created through the internalization of social structure.
+But in registering the overwhelming force of social institutions, Adorno tended to think of psychological forms as created through the internalization of social structure.
 What remains of psychology per se tends to come across as amorphous discontent struggling to find expression.
-Within this framework, what I am referring to as a “personal driver in Sade’s formulations” is only diffusely rendered as impulses incongruent with mandated superego functioning and character types, the discontent that accompanies civilization.
+Within this framework, what I am referring to as a “personal driver in Sade’s formulations” is only diffusely rendered as impulses incongruent with mandated superego functioning and mandated character types, the discontent that accompanies civilization.
 Once those impulses achieve some degree of organization Adorno is inclined to regard them, appropriately enough, as socially mediated.
 But, in turn, his conception of the social is so undifferentiated that it is hard to discern anything other than its most general forms.
 For example:

 ‘Psychodynamics’ is the name given to the reproduction of social conflicts in the individual, but it is not a mere mirror-image of existing social tensions.
 Its development in isolation from society reproduces from within the pathogenesis of a social totality over which the curse of lonely individuation hovers.
 (Sociology and Psychology I, p.
 77.)